OxfordRSE/uniqplus_snake_project/README.md

 This repository represents a day long project providing an introduction to object oriented programming (OOP) in Python.
 The aim of the project is to code up a version of the once popular mobile game *snake* using OOP principles.

 ## Course prerequisites
 This course requires that individuals have a basic knowledge of the Python language.
-Participants do not need to have any knowledge of pygame.
+Participants do not need to have any knowledge of [pygame](https://www.pygame.org/news), which is the fantastic Python package we use here to make the games.

 ## What is snake?
 [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) is a common name for a game in which a player maneuvers a line which grows in length, where the main obstacle is the line itself.
 Although variants existed before, it became popular in the late 1990s when it was preloaded onto Nokia phones.